Phone: (202) 296-5505 Email: info@winvale.com

 Wage determinations are based on geography, specifically counties.
 If the geographic scope for your contract is nationwide, there will be different locality rates and fringe benefit requirements depending on the location of the services.
 Depending on the scope of work required by a specific contract, multiple wage determinations may need to be incorporated into a contract.

-The SCA is primarily only applicable to contractors offering nonprofessional services.
-Nonprofessional services are usually able to be completed with the minimum of a high school education and little experience.
-For example, a common labor category used that is SCA applicable is an ‘Administrative Assistant’.
+SCLS is primarily applicable to contractors offering non-professional services.
+Non-professional services are usually able to be completed with the minimum of a high school education and little experience.
+For example, it can include various services such as administrative, janitorial, construction, healthcare, facility support, transportation, and security.

 Wage determinations can include Standard, Non-standard, and Collective Bargaining Agreements (CBAs).

-3. Any contract for the carriage of freight or personnel by vessel, airplane, bus, truck, express, railway line, or oil or gas pipeline where published tariff rates are in effect.
+(c) Any contract for transporting freight or personnel by vessel, aircraft, bus, truck, express, railroad, or oil or gas pipeline where published tariff rates are in effect

-4. Any contract for the furnishing of services by radio, telephone, telegraph, or cable companies, subject to the Communications Act of 1934.
+(d) Any contract for furnishing services by radio, telephone, or cable companies subject to the Communications Act of 1934

-6. Any employment contract providing for direct service to a federal agency by an individual or individuals.
+(f) Any employment contract providing for direct services to a Federal agency by an individual or individuals

 How to Remain Compliant with the Service Contract Act